Hybrid power: Solar and diesel

+The diesel generators are mostly required to start at night, when the photovoltaic strings do not provide charge to the batteries.
+In Alpine regions, this can be very problematic as diesel engines are not good at starting and taking load at low temperatures.
+This often cause start failures.
+Diesel engines are usually electrically pre-heated in standby configurations.
+An electric preheater cannot be applied in solar-diesel hybrid power systems, as the preheater will consume too much charge from the battery system.

 In 2015, a case-study conducted in seven countries concluded that in all cases generating costs can be reduced by hybridising mini-grids and isolated grids.
 However, financing costs for diesel-powered electricity grids with solar photovoltaics are crucial and largely depend on the ownership structure of the power plant.
 While cost reductions for state-owned utilities can be significant, the study also identified short-term economic benefits to be insignificant or even negative for non-public utilities, such as independent power producers, given historical costs at the time of the study.

-More than 2 sources
+More than two energy sources

 Adding wave power to wind and solar may be possible.